 - From late May to early June, the Calgary comedy festival takes place with performances at a number of venues.

-- The Global fest is celebrated with fireworks display and multi-cultural shows in the second half of August.
+- The Global fest is celebrated with fireworks displays and multi-cultural shows in the second half of August.

 In addition to these, a number of other events and festivals are celebrated throughout the year in Calgary.

 Most visitors use Calgary as the starting point of their tour of the Rockies.
 However, there are a number of attractions in the city itself.
 Some of these are as follows: